Board of Directors - Pioneer Energy Renewables

 • Rob Hewett - Chair

-Rob is the Co-Chair of Silver Fern Farms Limited, Chair Farmlands Co-operative Society Limited, New Zealand Woolscours Limited (Woolworks), Fern Energy Limited, Hilton Haulage Limited and Pioneer Energy Limited, as well as a Director of T&G Global Limited, Pulse Energy Limited, Silver Fern Farms Co-operative Limited and Woolcorp Limited.
+Rob is the Chair of Pioneer Energy Limited, Farmlands Co-operative Society Limited, New Zealand Woolscours Limited (Woolworks), Fern Energy Limited, Hilton Haulage Limited, Bremworth Limited, Action for Climate Change JV Limited (Agrizero) and Rewiring Aotearoa, as well as a Director of T&G Global Limited, and Woolcorp Limited.

 • Bill Moran